HaniehMe/Advanced-Machine-Learning-Course558/Seminar-2/README.md

 Graph Neural Network

-The dataset used in this Project is available at [Link](https://drive.google.com/file/d/1FIvLdz27gI2DXcl_ADzZ7CiKRNIdgeGC/view?usp=sharing)
+The dataset used in this Project is available at [this Link](https://drive.google.com/file/d/1FIvLdz27gI2DXcl_ADzZ7CiKRNIdgeGC/view?usp=sharing)